 Clarity and preciseness of presentation and topic (10%)

 Expected market impact, DHC improvement and progress (30%)

 Creativity of approach and subject (10%)

 All participants of the Student Awards had the opportunity to receive a personalised feedback on their research and will have more chances to win in the future contests!

-This year’s winners were invited to present their research outcomes at the 38th Euroheat & Power Congress (held on 15-16 May 2017 in Glasgow, UK), received a coaching session from David Beckett (a pitch trainer and TEDx speech coach) and will publish their articles in the International EuroHeat&Power Magazine (issue III/2017 and IV/2017).
+This year’s winners were invited to present their research outcomes at the 38th Euroheat & Power Congress (held on 15-16 May 2017 in Glasgow, UK), received a coaching session from David Beckett (a pitch trainer and TEDx speech coach) and published their articles in the International EuroHeat&Power Magazine (issue III/2017 and IV/2017).

 Stay tuned for our next contest and follow us on social media: